debrajpaul/kafka-express-typeScript-boilerplate/consumer-service/README.md

-# kafka-express-typeScript-boilerplate
+# consumer_service

-This is a boilerplate project for rest applications using Node.js, Express.js, TypeScript, Kafka and Docker.
+This is a boilerplate project for rest applications using Node.js, Express.js, TypeScript and Docker.

 ## What is this repository for?

-    produce and consumer service.
+    loyalty service.

     Version:- 1.0
     Git clone :-https://github.com/debrajpaul/kafka-express-typeScript-boilerplate.git